Uberspace/lab/source/guide_akaunting.rst

 Step 2: Database Setup
 ----------------------

 Akaunting saves your data in a MySQL database.
-We suggest you use an `additional database`_.
+We suggest you use an :manual_anchor:`additional database <database-mysql.html#additional-databases>`.
 You need to create this database before you enter the database credentials in the installer.

 .. code-block:: console
  :emphasize-lines: 1